stfc/PSyclone/doc/user_guide/psyke.rst

       !
 ExtractEnd

 .. note::
-    At this stage the LFRIc API is not fully supported, as can be seen by missing paramters like ``nlayers``, ``ndf_w1``, ...
+    At this stage the LFRic API is not fully supported, as can be seen by missing paramters like ``nlayers``, ``ndf_w1``, ...
 This is tracked in issue #646.